 Plan members are required by Title 51.1 of the Code of Virginia (1950), as amended, to contribute 5% of their compensation toward their retirement.
-For the year ended June 30, 2011, this 5% member contribution has been assumed by the employer.
+For the year ended June 30, 2012, this 5% member contribution has been assumed by the employer for Plan 1 members while the 5% member contribution is being contributed by the employee for Plan 2 members.
 In addition, the Schools are required to contribute the remaining amounts necessary to fund its participation in VRS using the actuarial basis specified by the Code and approved by the VRS Board of Trustees.
-The Schools' contribution rate for nonprofessional employees for the fiscal year ended June 30, 2011 was 6.56% of annual covered payroll.
+The Schools' contribution rate for nonprofessional employees for the fiscal year ended June 30, 2012 was 6.56% of annual covered payroll.